Transforming Lives & Workplaces

 How it Works.

-EMDR therapy changes maladaptive neural networks by connecting the traumatic memory with the new information.
+EMDR therapy changes maladaptive neural networks by connecting the traumatic memory with new information.
 The distressing thoughts and emotions are blended with new positive thoughts and emotions; embodied awareness allows frozen sensations in the body to resolve through healing movements using bilateral stimulation.
 EMDR therapy is effective in person, as well as using virtual clinical sessions.
 The treatment works by directing eye movements while imagining distressing scenarios and shifting your attention toward more positive thoughts, causing anxiety to dissipate.

-For a single trauma reprocessing it is generally accomplished within three sessions.
+For a single trauma reprocessing, it is generally accomplished within three sessions.
 If it takes longer, you should see improvement within that amount of time.
 For Complex Trauma you should see an improvement within 3 to 6 sessions depending on the circumstance.

 Critical Incident Desensitization (CID)